Anti-Indigenous & Anti-Native* Racism Resources

-The injustices that Indigenous and Native peoples experience permeates into all aspects of their lives — their homes, their healthcare, and even in their workplaces.
+The injustices that Indigenous and Native peoples experience permeate into all aspects of their lives — their homes, their healthcare, and even their workplaces.
 Corporations are not doing their part in the fight to end racism.
-They are guilty of performative measures and diversity washing to claim they are making an impact, while they continue to uphold racist policies and practices that perpetuate discrimination.
+They are guilty of performative measures and diversity washing to claim they are making an impact while they continue to uphold racist policies and practices that perpetuate discrimination.

-To create actual and lasting change in the workplace and beyond, as Indigenous peoples and non-Indigenous allies, leaders, and non-leaders alike, we must all take accountability for our actions.
+To create actual and lasting change in the workplace and beyond, those of us who are non-Indigenous allies, leaders, and non-leaders must all take accountability for our actions.
 Each and every one of us has a role in addressing and contributing to the upheaval of systems and attitudes that continue to oppress Indigenous and Native peoples, as well as all people of colour.
 While this is a massive undertaking, we need to embark on this journey and take the first step through educating ourselves.
 This education is the foundation we all need to dismantle our existing beliefs and establish a mindset that will contribute to lasting, positive change.

 Notes: